eugene-eeo/mailthon/docs/indepth.rst

 However if you want the inferred sender (the one that was obtained from the headers) you can still do so via the :attr:`~mailthon.envelope.Envelope.sender` attribute.
+You can read more about the behaviour of the :attr:`~mailthon.envelope.Envelope.mail_from` attribute.

 The headless MIME